All Things Green - 20% off

 “They’re our babies,” his older sister explains, her arm around her younger brother.
 “They are our babies and, they are sleeping.”

-I look around the kitchen: the basket of teddies, the many dolls in another basket in the room next door, lying unloved in a pile.
-I think about the too many presents they received from kind family members over Christmas, the unplayed-with doll’s house upstairs.
-Then I look back at the butternut squash babies.
+I look around the kitchen: the basket of teddies, the many dolls in the room next door, lying unloved in a pile.
+I think about the many presents they received over Christmas, the unplayed-with doll’s house upstairs.
+Then I look back at the butternut squash "babies".

 The older one picks up one butternut squash and cradles it in her arms, hushing it back to sleep, just like I did with her when she was a baby.
-Her younger brother follows suit grabbing the squash from my hand.
-The squash is the perfect size for a baby – wider at the bottom, with a more narrow neck and head.
+Her younger brother follows suit grabbing the other squash from my hand.
+The butternut squash are the perfect size and shape for a toy baby – wider at the bottom, with a more narrow neck and head.

 “We need them,” she pleads.
 “They are our babies … in the game.”

-“Ok,” I smile.
+“Ok,” I sigh.
 “You can have them today.
 I’ll need them tomorrow.”

-The squash babies are carefully returned to their cushion and the blanket wrapped over them.
+The squash babies are returned to their cushion, a soft blanket wrapped over them.

 I go back to the cooker, leaving them to it.